soyart/gfc/README.md

 ## License

-This code is Free to use, i.e. as with BSD licensed software.
+This software is licensed under the MIT License.